midnightmoet/English-Dictionary/README.md

 ## API

-I used the [Oxford Dictionary API](https://developer.oxforddictionaries.com/) to get the definitions of the words.
+I used the [Free Dictionary API](https://dictionaryapi.dev/) to get the definitions of the words.